 Strategic Direction for Innovation in Intimate Grooming

-A Procter & Gamble partner-project uncovering product opportunities in an oversaturated category
+A Procter & Gamble partner-studio uncovering product opportunities in an oversaturated category

 Lead Researcher